PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 ```

 **HTML limitations** Please note that HTML reader is still experimental
-and does not yet support merged cells or nested tables cleanly
+and does not yet support merged cells or nested tables cleanly.

 ### \PhpOffice\PhpSpreadsheet\Writer\Html